It’s no secret that I have a Starbucks obsession.

-But some days I choose an at-home brew to satisfying my coffee cravings.
+But some days I choose an at-home brew to satisfy my coffee cravings.

-I mix mine with rice milk (because of my current diet) but prefer unsweetened vanilla almond milk.
+I mix mine with flax milk (because of my current breastfeeding diet) but prefer unsweetened vanilla almond milk.
 Coconut milk would work well too.

 1 cup course-ground coffee beans (I use decaf)

 In a large pitcher combine the coffee grounds and water.
 Let the mixture sit overnight to “brew.”

 The next day, simply filter the grounds either using a coffee filter (slower but more precise) or cheese cloth (quicker but may take a few strains to remove all the grounds).